Karthik-VG/tumour-classification-pytorch/README.md

 ![image](https://user-images.githubusercontent.com/68362075/160554903-89d9b741-6227-4176-96df-b3260da51655.png)

-In this project we are using Resnet-50 model architecture.
-This project is implemented with MLflow.
+In this project we are using Resnet-50 model architecture and implemented with MLflow.

 # STEPS